beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 For each `sensor_label` in the plan, the corresponding [`ConvertedSamples`](@ref) captures the plan rows, the resulting `Onda.Samples`, and the `sensor_label`.

 It is important to review the converted samples a final time to ensure everything was converted as expected and no unexpected errors were encountered.
-First, check for any converted samples with `missing` values in the `.samples` field.
+First, check for any converted samples with `missing` values in the `samples` field.
 These indicated that conversion of these plan rows failed for some reason, either because the EDF signal metadata could not be matched with appropriate Onda metadata or because of a runtime error during conversion.
+If any errors were encountered during execution, they will be caught and the error and stacktrace will be stored as strings in the `error` field.
 If any errors _were_ encountered, you may need to iterate further.

 Second, check the combined plan as executed, which can be recovered via [`OndaEDF.get_plan(::Vector{ConvertedSamples})`](@ref), and may differ from the input plan.